 For activities at divisions, our primary focus is on increasing production per unit, as enhancing productivity conserves energy.
-Therefore, we continue energy-saving activities such as installing solar panels, using energy-saving air conditioners and converting lighting to LED lights.
-With products, promoting those with environmentally friendly designs that will contribute to saving energy will restrict the output of CO2 emissions at each business site, and is part of active efforts to reduce the impact on climate change by curbing the output of CO2 emissions from all our business activities.
+Therefore, we continue engaging in energy-saving activities such as installing solar panels, using energy-saving air conditioners and converting lighting to LED lights.
+With products, we will promote those with environmentally friendly designs that will contribute to saving energy, and will make active efforts to reduce the impact on climate change by curbing the output of CO2 emissions from all our business activities.

-USHIO's core technology of lamps has a problem in that their luminous efficiency does not go as far as LED or LD products.
+USHIO's core technology of lamps has an issue in that their luminous efficiency does not go as far as LED or LD products.
 If customers are able to make use of products such as LEDs or LDs in their production activities, this will improve power consumption (namely, COO) compared to using lamp light sources.
-If USHIO actively makes proposals to introduce LEDs and LDs, this will result in suppressing climate change and also contributing to the environment and society.
+If USHIO actively makes proposals to introduce LEDs and LDs, this will result in suppressing climate change and also contribute to the environment and society.
 USHIO recognizes that the act of making these proposals has an extremely high priority for our business.

 The LED and LD business is a significant driving force for USHIO's future.
 The target value for net sales in the year ending March 31, 2018 has been set at 1.6 times greater than net sales recorded in the year ending March 31, 2016.
 With other products as well, USHIO believes that it can continue to contribute to energy conservation by promoting the sales of certified products, because USHIO's unique Super Green Product certification criteria now includes an item regarding energy conservation.

-Review of Targets and Results of Phase Four of the Environmental Action Plan
+Targets and Results of Phase Five of the Environmental Action Plan

 Reduction of Energy-Derived CO2 Emissions

-Reduce CO2 emissions by 3% from the fiscal 2013 level on a sales unit basis ⇒ Increased by 6.4% (Reduced by 4.7% based on the total for all major business sites)
+Reduce CO2 emissions by 3% from the fiscal 2016 level on a production unit basis ⇒ Fiscal 2017 results increased by 7.7%

 Reduction of Distribution-Derived CO2 Emissions

-Reduce CO2 emissions per unit of shipments (reduction of 1% year on year) ⇒ Down 17% from the fiscal 2014 level at the Harima Division, but up 7% from the fiscal 2014 level at the Gotemba Division
+Reduce CO2 emissions per unit of shipments (reduction of 1% year on year) ⇒ Down 3.1% from the fiscal 2016 level at the Harima Division, and down 24.1% from the fiscal 2016 level at the Gotemba Division

-Targets and Results for Fiscal 2016 under Phase Four of the Environmental Action Plan (Fiscal 2014 to Fiscal 2016)
+Targets and Results for Fiscal 2017 under Phase Five of the Environmental Action Plan (Fiscal 2017 to Fiscal 2019)

-・Manage the numerical targets aggregated from each site, focusing on initiatives to reduce electricity used by lamp lifetime tests
+・Manage numerical targets with data from each business site, focus on measures to reduce electricity usage by using longer-lasting experimental lights

 Managing Progress on the Environmental Action Plan

-USHIO has a CSR Committee chaired by the president and comprising members of the executive officers as its members.
-Typically, the committee makes progress reports to executive management on the three-year Environmental Action Plan and shares upcoming challenges, while continuing to go through the PDCA cycle.
-Beneath this CSR Committee is the Global Warming Countermeasure Subcommittee, which extracts the part which is the mission of each issue committee such as the CSR Action Plan and Phase Five of the Environmental Action Plan, and specifically promotes these.
+USHIO has a CSR Committee that is chaired by the president.
+The CSR committee makes progress reports on the three-year Environmental Action Plan and shares upcoming challenges, while continuing to go through the PDCA cycle.
+Directly beneath this CSR Committee is the Global Warming Countermeasure Subcommittee, which specifically promotes initiatives that include the CSR Action Plan and Phase Five of the Environmental Action Plan.